dOpensource/dsiprouter/docs/use-cases.rst

 ===========================================
-Using SIP Trunking IP on- FusionPBX Example
+Using SIP Trunking IP Off- FusionPBX Example
 ===========================================
-The following screenshot(s) shows how to configure a SIP trunk within FusionPBX for Username/Password Authenication.
+The following screenshot(s) shows how to configure a SIP trunk within FusionPBX for Username/Password Authenication with IP Authenication off.

 1. Log into your FusionPBX.
 2. Click Accounts --> Gateways-->Click the + sign to add a gateway/SIP Trunk.
 The following fields you will need to fill here are:

    - Gateway= Name of the SIP Trunk
-   - Username
+   - Username= specified by dSIPRouter provider
-   - Passoword
+   - Password= specified by dSIPRouter provider
-   - From Domain
+   - From Domain= Specified or set by default
    - Proxy= IP address of the SIP trunk
-   - Register= Change set to True you are using Username/Password authenication.
+   - Register= set to True because you are using Username/Password authenication.